Skip to content

 Importers sourcing fertilizers from Trinidad and Tobago face specific tariff considerations, with approximately $6B in total bilateral trade.

-The current tariff framework for fertilizers from Trinidad and Tobago reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for fertilizers from Trinidad and Tobago reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Fertilizers (HTS Chapter 31) generally enter duty-free at the MFN level, with the Section 122 tariff as the primary duty.
+Fertilizers (HTS Chapter 31) generally enter duty-free at the MFN level, with the base forced-labor tariff as the primary duty.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Trinidad and Tobago.

 Key products in HTS Chapter 31 imported from Trinidad and Tobago include Urea, Ammonium nitrate, Diammonium phosphate, Potash (potassium chloride), NPK blended fertilizers, and Superphosphates.